SDC-Automation-AB/dslink-java-v2-simulator/README.md

 This section outlines the hierarchy of nodes defined by this link.

-- _MainNode_ - The root node of the link(ACTION : To update the pollRate value [Default Value : 10 Sec]).
+- _MainNode_ - The root node of the link has an action to update the pollRate value [Default Value : 10 Sec]).
   - _Propellers_ - Propellers.
     - _Pump 1_ :
         - Boolean (On/Off) (Mock settable)